NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 - Repeat the operation or exit the program selecting the appropriate option.

 For ease of use you can create a link of the .bat file and keep it in some handy place on your hard drive instead of always look for the files' folder you can safely archive somewhere else instead.

-## Requirements:
-- 7zip installed (if you installed 7zip in a different location from the default one, you need to uptade its directory in the .ps1 files code)

 ---
 ☕🤎 If you find the content useful, you could get me a coffee at https://www.buymeacoffee.com/nazzareno